Odesa braces for looming Russian assault

 Elsewhere in the city, volunteer fighters are busy with their own preparations and deployments.

 The Committee for Public Security is one such group.
-Their headquarters, on the edge of downtown Odesa, is awash with the flags of various anti-Russian armed groups: Stepan Bandera’s WWII-era Ukrainian Provisional Army, the 25th Dnipro Paratrooper Brigade, and the Chechen Republic of Ichkeria, among others.
+Their headquarters, on the edge of central Odesa, is awash with the flags of various anti-Russian armed groups: Stepan Bandera’s WWII-era Ukrainian Provisional Army, the 25th Dnipro Paratrooper Brigade, and the Chechen Republic of Ichkeria, among others.
 Two dozen volunteers and support staff move about the building, stocking provisions and brandishing Kalashnikov assault rifles.

 One of them tells of a saboteur his team captured on the city’s streets a week prior.